bluppco/.github/profile/README.md

 ## Problem
 - Currently the internet is filled with bloated technologies like Wordpress making the user experience slow.
+- So much of internet bandwidth is wasted on unoptimised codebase, images and assets.
 - Companies invest heavily on design and development to get the first version live but second or third versions never go live, due to costing.
-- Even maintaining plugins and servers become a hassle.
+- Maintaining plugins and servers become a hassle.
-- Even the core team developers do not care much about the existing stack.
+- The core team developers do not care much about the existing stack.
 They don't wish to get into updating wordpress versions or NextJS packages as well.
+They focus on new work.
-- Managing company is a hassle.
-When your job is to make money, you should focus purely on clients.
+- When your job is to make money, not focus on your website.

 ## Solution
 - We manage everything for you.
 Everything from codebase, servers, CDNs and your content.